LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-12-(HTML, Git, Terminal).md

    1. Note tedious aspects as they appear (e.g. making EVERY h2 red), and note that we will learn how to streamline this process in the next class.
 1. Reinforce why using a VCS is a good idea.
 If you have a personal story that relates to this, feel free to share it!
    1. If time, initialize a simple git repo for the web page you created.
 Show how edits (or mistakes) can be undone with git.
+1. Don't be afraid to use the terminal.
 1. Studio intro.
 Task uses browser developer tools.

 ## Studio (TA Notes)